ocaml/RFCs/rfcs/type_directed_array_disambiguation.md

 ## Discussion

-* This disambiguation does *not* extend to lists, though there is no technical reason it can't.
-The reason, instead, is one of taste: a list has a very different performance profile from an array, and it goes against the grain of OCaml to have this significant difference tucked away invisibly, resolved by type inference.
+* This disambiguation does *not* extend to lists: list literals are just syntax for nested calls to `(::)` and `[]`, which can be disambiguated through the usual mechanisms for constructors.

 * This allows us to add new array-like structures without worrying about concrete syntax.